 Installed iOS 14 on your iPhone and now facing Wi-Fi connectivity issues?
-While Apple has not made any Wi-Fi-related changes in iOS 14, it is quite common for a major software update to bring some connectivity issues with it.
-If your iPhone is not able to connect to a Wi-Fi network, dropping the connection to one, or if Wi-Fi speeds are being extremely slow, check out some tips to help solve the problem.
+While Apple has not made any Wi-Fi-related changes in iOS 14, it is quite common for a major software update to bring some connectivity issues.
+If your iPhone cannot connect to a Wi-Fi network, dropping the connection to one, or if Wi-Fi speeds are being extremely slow, check out some tips to help solve the problem.

 The tips below will work even if you face Wi-Fi connectivity issues with future releases of iOS 14.
 These Wi-Fi-related issues are also quite common on new iPhones or if you have just installed a new Wi-Fi router in your home.

-How to Fix Wi-Fi Issues in iOS 14 on Your iPhone
+How to Fix Wi-Fi Issues in iOS 14 – iOS 14.5 on Your iPhone

-Here are some time-tested solutions to fix the Wi-Fi issues on your iPhone after upgrading to iOS 14.
+Here are some time-tested solutions to fix the Wi-Fi issues on your iPhone after upgrading to iOS 14 – iOS 14.5.

 1. Restart Router

-Before we look at troubleshooting the issue on your iPhone running iOS 14, let us do some basic troubleshooting at the router level as it has helped in resolving the issue for several readers.
+Before we look at troubleshooting the issue on your iPhone running iOS 14 – iOS 14.5, let us do some basic troubleshooting at the router level.
+It has helped resolve the issue for several readers.

 Restart your router and try connecting your iPhone or iPad again to see if it resolves the issue.